A$^2$TG: Adaptive Anisotropic Textured Gaussians for Efficient 3D Scene Representation: Methodology

 \section{Methodology}

 Recent works augment 2D Gaussians with texture maps to improve rendering quality and efficiency.
 Most assign a fixed, square texture to every Gaussian, regardless of its scale, opacity, or visibility.
 This creates redundancy and unnecessary memory usage.
 We instead assign each 2D Gaussian an individual texture resolution and shape, thereby allocating parameters where they matter most.

-Our framework starts with training the given scene by integrating a Markov Chain Monte Carlo (MCMC) densification scheme~\citep{kheradmand20243d} to the 2DGS pipeline~\citep{huang20242d} for the first $30,000$ iterations.
-With MCMC densification, we can easily control the total number of the Gaussians in the final results.
+Our framework starts with training the given scene by integrating a Markov Chain Monte Carlo (MCMC) densification scheme~\citep{kheradmand20243d} into the 2DGS pipeline~\citep{huang20242d} for the first $30,000$ iterations.
+With MCMC densification, we can easily control the total number of Gaussians in the final results.
 During this pretraining stage, each Gaussian’s texture is fixed to $1 \times 1$ with texture color $T^{\rm {RGB}} = 0$ and texture alpha $T^A = 0$ (\ie without textures).
-Next, we fix the total number of the 2D Gaussians, set the texture alpha $T^A = 1$, and train the 2DGS model with the gradient-based adaptive texture control for another $30,000$ iterations.
-At each iteration, we first update the parameters of 2D Gaussian and texture (\ie $T^{\rm RGB}$ and $T^{\rm A}$), followed by applying \emph{gradient-based adaptive texture control}, which consists of \emph{gradient-driven Gaussian selection} and \emph{adaptive texture upscaling} as illustrated in~\figref{overview}.
+Next, we fix the total number of 2D Gaussians, set the texture alpha $T^A = 1$, and train the 2DGS model with the gradient-based adaptive texture control for another $30,000$ iterations.
+At each iteration, we first update the parameters of the 2D Gaussians and their textures (\ie $T^{\rm RGB}$ and $T^{\rm A}$), followed by applying \emph{gradient-based adaptive texture control}, which consists of \emph{gradient-driven Gaussian selection} and \emph{adaptive texture upscaling} as illustrated in~\figref{overview}.
 This procedure adjusts the resolution and aspect ratio of each texture to match the anisotropic footprint of its Gaussian, upscaling where gradients are large.
 We detail the gradient-based adaptive texture control in the following subsection.